MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-to-reserve-items.md

 ---
 # How to: Reserve Items
 You can reserve items for sales orders, purchase orders, service orders, assembly orders, and production orders.
 You can reserve items on inventory or inbound on open document or journal lines.
+You perform the work in the **Reservation** window.

 Each line in the **Reservation** window, which you open to reserve items, displays information about one type of line (sales, purchase, journal) or inventory entry.
 The lines describe how many items are available to be reserved from each type of line or entry.